ga-wdi-curriculum/wdi-intro/readme.md

 # Break (10 minutes, til 10:10)

-# Course content (Matt, 10 minutes, til 10:20)
+# Course content (Adam, 10 minutes, til 10:20)

 ### How the Class is Built

 GA's global team (including many of the instructors here) has built a baseline curriculum, which includes topics to cover, and a suggested order.
 As a local campus, we have built on and modified this curriculum based on own experiences as instructors, and the unique features of the DC job market.
 Each lesson is designed by the instructor that's delivering it.

 We also iterate on this curriculum constantly, so technologies,  concepts, etc, change with each cohort.